Jan Furtok: Death

 Furtok had been suffering from Alzheimer's for years.
 He was diagnosed in 2015.
 Furtok died on 26 November 2024, at the age of 62.
 Posthumously, the President of Poland, Andrzej Duda, awarded him the Officer's Cross of the Order of Polonia Restituta.
 His funeral took place on 29 November 2024 at the cemetery of the Holy Trinity Parish in Katowice.
 The ceremony was attended by prominent figures, including Jan Urban, Jerzy Brzęczek, Lukas Podolski, and representatives from GKS Katowice and Górnik Zabrze.

 Commemoration

 On 29 November 2024, the Polish Football Association announced that all matches of the I, II, and III leagues played between 29 November and 2 December would be preceded by a minute of silence in memory of Furtok.
 A similar announcement was made by the Ekstraklasa.
 However, the minute of silence for Furtok was not observed by Ruch Chorzów before their match against Odra Opole, which sparked controversy and various reactions from fans and the public.

 In May 2025, he was inducted into the Ekstraklasa Hall of Fame.

+On 11 September 2026, the Katowice city council voted to change GKS' new stadium's official name to Stadion Miejski im.
+Jana Furtoka, the Jan Furtok Municipal Stadium.